 Then, classify the data into inspiration and expiration states based on the slope [1].
 Achieve more refined phase determination according to the model function shown here [2].

 SCREEN: The data is being classified into inspiration and expiration states.
+The final sorting is demonstrated in an animation.

 Text on the plain background